 If you were even remotely aware of your surroundings in 2007, you almost certainly remember this seminal moment: Steve Jobs revealing the iPhone.
 Check out this clip where the crowd goes nuts when Jobs demonstrates touch scrolling.
-The dominant smartphone maker at the time (RIM) was reportedly incredulous and thought Apple was lying about the capabilities they showed off.
+The dominant smartphone maker at the time (RIM) was reportedly incredulous and thought Apple was lying about the capabilities it showed off.

 Why was the crowd so excited?
 They saw the potential of an integrated device.
-People for years used cameras for photos, TomToms for GPS, computers or terrible PDAs to send email and phones to make calls/text.
+People for years used cameras for photos, TomToms for GPS, computers, or terrible PDAs to send email, and phones to make calls/text.

-The 2007 iPhone had a camera good enough for the average person, shipped with Google Maps, an email client and — what I recall thinking was the coolest thing at the time — visual voicemail.
+The 2007 iPhone had a camera good enough for the average person, shipped with Google Maps, an email client, and — what I recall thinking was the coolest thing at the time — visual voicemail.

 Smash cut to today.
 This little integrated device is one of the reasons Apple is the most valuable company in the world as of 2020.
-There is still a use for cameras — professional photographers use them to take ultra high definition photos.
+There is still a use for cameras — professional photographers use them to take ultra-high-definition photos.
 However, how many iPhone users do you know versus professional photographers?

 The same holds for dedicated GPS.
 There are niche markets for power users (hikers, professional drivers) but an integrated tool with Maps far outperforms the highly focused device.
 How many dedicated GPS owners do you know and why haven’t you had an intervention yet?

-In short, integration puts the iPhone heads and shoulders above the individual market for cameras, GPS devices and (previously) phones.
+In short, integration puts the iPhone heads and shoulders above the individual market for cameras, GPS devices, and (previously) phones.
 Why does an integrated tool outperform individual ones?

 The reason is not because the iPhone camera is better than a DSLR.
 Even relatively inexpensive mirrorless cameras, with a low price point, can outperform the iPhone.
 The real reason that the iPhone is so popular is because of the user.